 In this guide, I will show how to get F1 2020 running in VR and talk about what the experience is actually like for both the cockpit and third person views.
 Unlike earlier entries in the series, there are some bugs unique to this version.
 I will share the workarounds I have found for these as well.

 VorpX - $40

 VorpX is the program that can make a traditional 2D game render in stereoscopic 3D in a VR headset.
-F1 2019 is fully supported by VorpX, so you don't need to do anything to make it work.
-I know VorpX has a mixed reputation, but if you are interested at all in playing older games in VR, it's an incredible tool.
+F1 2020 is fully supported by VorpX, so you don't need to do anything to make it work.
+I know VorpX has a mixed reputation, but if you are interested at all in playing non-native games in VR, it's an incredible tool.
 You can read my overall thoughts on the program here.